Dublin-listed Draper Esprit co-leads €9.9m funding round for UK firm

 The funding round is the second led by Draper Esprit in a number of weeks.
 In mid-January the VC firm announced a €75 million Series B funding round for Ledger, a French cryptocurrency and blockchain security company.

-Draper Esprit is led in Ireland by Brian Caulfield.
+Draper Esprit is led in Ireland by Brian Caulfield, who is also a member of The Irish Times board.
 The company has previously backed a number of big name tech firms including Clavis Insight, Movidius and TransferWise.